What Is TLS Fingerprint and How to Bypass It

 .map(({ cipher }) => cipher);

-You can even go further with reordering the first three ciphers but you must be careful.
+You can even go further by reordering the first three ciphers, after all.
+But you should be careful!
 Some cipher list rearranging can compromise your request security.
 Therefore if you're working on a security-sensitive project, make sure you do your research.
-Also, bypassing solutions like Akamai fingerprinting can require a bit more work.
-The goal here is to ensure your fingerprint is not too rare that it gets blocklisted.

-Other ways to bypass TLS Fingerprinting
+Other Ways to Bypass TLS Fingerprinting

-Headless browsers
+Headless Browsers

 Python